Noeda/caramia/README.md

   * This library does not create an OpenGL context.
-You can use whatever library you want to create an OpenGL context as long as it can get an OpenGL 3.3 context.
+You can use whatever library you want to create an OpenGL context as long as it can get an OpenGL 2.1 (or any later version) context.
 You may be interested at looking at the tests in this package to see how to use this with the `sdl2` package.

   * Operations are generalized over `MonadIO`.
 Works on top of pure `IO` and also in your custom monad stacks, if they have `MonadIO` at bottom.